 - 6.1.
 Develop and communicate positions on economic development issues important to the economic health of the region. - 6.2.
 Develop a proactive profile by communicating economic development efforts and economic development success stories. - 6.3.
 Work with local government agencies to advocate sound public policies on land use development & regulations, transportation, growth management, and the cost of doing business. - 6.4.
-Work with local government agencies, housing authority, private sector, non-profit organizations, and regional partners in advocating for more affordable housing opportunities, childcare services, and early childhood education programs for Walla Walla County. - 6.5.
-Educational attainment is an important element in attracting living wage jobs to the area.
-Support the local educational institutions in their educational programs and facility development. - 6.6.
+Work with local government agencies, housing authority, private sector, non-profit organizations, and regional partners in advocating for more affordable housing opportunities, workforce housing, childcare services, and early childhood education programs for Walla Walla County. - 6.5.
+Educational attainment is critical to growing and attracting living wage jobs to the area.
+Support local educational institutions, and other key stakeholders and their programs to increase post-secondary access and attainment. - 6.6.
 Support legislation to establish a permanent funding source of funds for the Community Economic Revitalization Board (CERB) at a level that provides adequate funding assistance to meet rural infrastructure needs. - 6.7.
 Support legislation to re-establish and qualify Walla Walla County for the Rural County Sale & Use Tax Deferral Program - 6.8.
-Support legislation to extend the deadline of RCW 82.14.370 thereby qualifying Walla Walla County to retain 0.09% of the State of Washington's share of locally generated sales tax to fund economic development infrastructure projects in Walla Walla County. - 6.9.
 Workforce Development Collaborate with local workforce development entities to respond to skills gaps that limit business expansion and growth and to meet changing industry and business needs.

-- 6.10.
-Workforce Development Draw upon the labor market resources and information available through the local workforce development system when engaged in business recruitment efforts. - 6.11.
-Workforce Development Collaborate with local workforce development entities to support industry skill panels or cluster-based industry activities to leverage available resources and increase the competitiveness of area employers. - 6.12.
-Work with Downtown Walla Walla Foundation, Visit Walla Walla, Walla Walla Valley Chamber of Commerce and Walla Walla Valley Wine Alliance on projects of common interest. - 6.13.
-Work with the Walla Walla Valley Chamber of Commerce to advocate for the adoption of sound public policies that will lead to long-term sustainable economic development in our region. - 6.14.
-Participate in local jurisdictions' updates of their comprehensive plans and make sure the plans support proactive economic development policies. - 6.15.
-Represent economic development interests before governmental bodies. - 6.16.
-Review laws, rules, and regulations affecting economic development and business. - 6.17.
-Promote state legislation to improve the state's business climate and investment in economic development efforts. - 6.18.
-Maintain Walla Walla County's rural economic development designation and the Economic Development Sales Tax Fund retention option for economic development projects. - 6.19.
-Participate in the Washington Economic Development Association, Washington Public Ports Association, and Pacific Northwest Waterways Association. - 6.20.
-Continue Community Bus Tours of Port properties, community, and economic development projects.
+- 6.9.
+Workforce Development Draw upon the labor market resources and information available through the local workforce development system when engaged in business recruitment efforts. - 6.10.
+Workforce Development Collaborate with local workforce development entities to support industry skill panels or cluster-based industry activities to leverage available resources and increase the competitiveness of area employers. - 6.11.
+Work with Downtown Walla Walla Foundation, Visit Walla Walla, Walla Walla Valley Chamber of Commerce and Walla Walla Valley Wine Alliance on projects of common interest. - 6.12.
+Work with the Walla Walla Valley Chamber of Commerce to advocate for the adoption of sound public policies that will lead to long-term sustainable economic development in our region. - 6.13.
+Participate in local jurisdictions' updates of their comprehensive plans and make sure the plans support proactive economic development policies. - 6.14.
+Represent economic development interests before governmental bodies. - 6.15.
+Review laws, rules, and regulations affecting economic development and business. - 6.16.
+Promote state legislation to improve the state's business climate and investment in economic development efforts. - 6.17.
+Maintain Walla Walla County's rural economic development designation and the Economic Development Sales Tax Fund retention option for economic development projects. - 6.18.
+Participate in the Washington Economic Development Association, Washington Public Ports Association, and Pacific Northwest Waterways Association. - 6.19.
+Re-launch the Port's Community Bus Tours of Port properties, community, and economic development projects.